ritsu/gnucash-reports/README.md

 <img src="https://user-images.githubusercontent.com/490097/113091034-13acc880-91b9-11eb-834e-41c07a82d233.png" width="700" />

 Another feature of tag-barchart is the option to display balances as percentages of the total balance for each period.
 This makes it easy to see trends among tag groups over time.
+The options refer to this as *Normalized Balances*.

 <img src="https://user-images.githubusercontent.com/490097/113091646-60dd6a00-91ba-11eb-9d98-ae3f45d5c205.png" width="500" /> <img src="https://user-images.githubusercontent.com/490097/113091655-65098780-91ba-11eb-890a-b3c8a328e079.png" width="500" />